 ALL.
 Next, you can choose to sort the report either by the metric OR by the grouping.

-For example, if we wanted to display the five referral sources that brought in the most revenue, this is how we do it:
+For example, if you wanted to display the five referral sources that brought in the most revenue, this is how you do it:

 Revenue metric to the report.